-Join Jon Peck for an in-depth discussion in this video Configuring the MySQL database server, part of Up and Running with Linux for PHP Developers.
+Join Jon Peck for an in-depth discussion in this video Configuring the MySQL database server, part of Learning Linux for PHP Developers (2014).

 …The MySQL Server comes with working defaults, but we'll need to…make a few configuration changes to make it more development friendly.…Again, the configuration file will be in etc.…Let's use sudoedit to edit the etc, mysql,…and the main configuration file, which is just my.cnf.…Press Ctrl+W to search for skip-external-locking.…Let's add a new line and set logical default for characters sets.…